-Salicylic acid can be found in combination with other anti-acne compounds in many facial and body washes and creams.
+Salicylic acid is found in combination with other anti-acne compounds in many facial and body washes and creams.

 8. Benzoyl peroxide

 Benzoyl peroxide is found in many different facial and body washes, toners, creams, and spot treatments.
-Various products are available to purchase online.
+It can come in 2.5%, 5%, and 10% concentrations.

-Benzoyl peroxide can bleach fabric, so when using substances containing benzoyl peroxide, people should keep their hair away from their face and wash their hands thoroughly afterward.
-If used on the face, it may be helpful for people to cover their pillow with a towel before they go to sleep if using benzoyl peroxide on their face.
+Benzoyl peroxide can also bleach fabric and hair.
+When using substances containing benzoyl peroxide, people should keep their hair away from their face and wash their hands thoroughly afterward.
+They may also want to cover their pillow before they go to sleep if using benzoyl peroxide on their face.

-Retinoid creams contain stronger forms of vitamin A. Some mild retinoid creams, such as adapalene, are available over the counter, online, or on prescription.
+Retinoid creams contain synthetic forms of vitamin A. Some mild retinoid creams, such as adapalene, are available over the counter, online, or on prescription.
 The American Academy of Dermatology Association (AAD) lists retinoids as a treatment option for whiteheads and mild acne.

 10. Alpha hydroxy acid (AHA)